 When a person is stressed, their brain releases chemical messengers.
 Some of these can affect the immune cells.

 Through a complex chain of events, these immune cells increase levels of inflammatory cytokines in the brain.
-The cytokines can, in turn, trigger inflammation and depression.
+The cytokines can, in turn,

 This process sets up a feedback loop, wherein stress causes inflammation and inflammation causes more stress.